taw00/dashcore-rpm/documentation/howto.dashcore-masternode-setup.systemd.md

 That's it.
 Not so hard, right?

-## Email me when my Masternode goes from "ENABLED" state to something else
+## Email the admin when the Masternode's status changes from "ENABLED"

 Not written yet.
 Stay tuned.